joelmce/wordle/README.md

 **Checking submitted word**
 It seems the easier solution would be to have a single user input, and then comparing the string that way.
 However in my approach, I wanted to have it a similar interaction as the original game (primarily to test myself).

-_Problem #1:_ I had initially designed the logic to check if the letter was in the generated word as they typed, which would return true or false - which kind of defeated the purpose.
+I had initially designed the logic to check if the letter was in the generated word as they typed, which would return true or false - which kind of defeated the purpose.
 It would also mean that I would lose the backspacing functionality and I'd end up looping... a lot.
 But it was easier, because I had the index always accessible inside the loop.

 When I moved away from this approach, I found out why many people struggle on this part.